P. J. Hill

-Parrish "P. J." Hill Jr. (born January 3, 1987) is a former American football running back.
-He was originally signed by the New Orleans Saints as an undrafted free agent in 2009.
-He played college football at the University of Wisconsin–Madison.

-Hill has also been a member of the Philadelphia Eagles and Washington Redskins.
+Parrish "P. J." Hill Jr. (born January 3, 1987) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Wisconsin Badgers.
+Hill was a member of the NFL's New Orleans Saints, Philadelphia Eagles and Washington Redskins.

 College career

-After graduating from Poly Prep Country Day School in Brooklyn, New York in 2005, Hill attended Wisconsin.
-Hill is one of just three players in Wisconsin Badgers history to have rushed for 1,000 yards in each of their first three seasons.
+After graduating from Poly Prep Country Day School in Brooklyn, New York in 2005, Hill attended the University of Wisconsin–Madison.
+Hill is one of just three players in Badgers history to have rushed for 1,000 yards in each of their first three seasons.
 He is one of two players to score at least ten rushing touchdowns in their first three years.

-Hill ranks sixth on the school's career rushing yardage list with 3,942 yards and is tied for sixth on Wisconsin's career rushing touchdowns list with 42.
+Hill ranks sixth on the school's career rushing yardage list with 3,942 yards, and is tied for sixth on Wisconsin's career rushing touchdowns list with 42.
 His 44 total touchdowns (42 rushing and two receiving) place him sixth in school history.
 He is fourth on the school's list for career rushing attempts with 770.
 He averaged 5.1 yards per carry during his 36-game career (tied for tenth all-time at Wisconsin).
 He rushed for at least 100 yards in a game 20 times (fifth-most in school history).